jon-jacky/Piety/doc/baremachine.md

 The Circuit Python port to the larger Raspberry Pis looks promising.
 They may have already accomplished on this hardware what a CPython port to NopSys would do on x86.
-If it can support Piety development on the Pis, it would be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
+If it can support Piety development on the Pis, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.